PrestaShop/prestashop.github.io/news/_posts/2020-03-12-ps17-minor-release-lifecycle.md

 ## Feature Freeze

 Feature freeze means that all features of this version have been done and no new ones may be accepted in its scope.
-The project enters a phase of _stabilization_ whose aim is to identify and fix all bugs related to changes in the code during the development of this version (called _regressions_) before it's released.
+The project enters a phase of _stabilization_ whose aim is to identify and fix all regressions before it's released.

 Once this phase is started, Core maintainers create a git branch from `develop` branch which will carry the work to be done until the release (for 1.7.7.0, the branch name is `1.7.7.x`).
 From this moment on, only bug fixes can be merged into this branch.
-Incidentally, this is also the branch where all future patch versions from this minor version will be developed on (hence the `.x` at the end).
+Incidentally, this is also the branch where all future patch versions for this minor version will be developed on (hence the `.x` at the end).

-Also when feature freeze is reached for `1.7.7.x` branch, it means than the next minor release (1.7.8) development phase starts on `develop` branch !
-A minor version development actually starts (albeit slowly) precisely when the previous version enters feature freeze.
+Also, since stabilization is performed in a separate branch (`1.7.7.x` in our example), development for the next minor release (1.7.8) can start on the `develop` branch!
+This means that the development of any given minor version development actually starts (albeit slowly) precisely the moment the previous version enters feature freeze.

-Maintainers create an Alpha Build from the `1.7.7.x` branch codebase and deliver it to QA team which starts a huge test campaign.
-The goal of this campaign is to find and register all regressions[2] of this build.
+The QA team picks up the latest [nightly build](https://nightly.prestashop.com/) and starts a huge test campaign.
+The goal of this campaign is to find and register all regressions of this build.

 As the QA team verifies the build, they will populate the Kanban with all the bugs they find.
 All important regressions must be fixed quickly.
 Although it depends heavily on the number of regressions found, this phase should last about one month.
 Once all major bugs have been fixed, the [Beta phase](https://en.wikipedia.org/wiki/Software_release_life_cycle#Beta) can be launched.